Workers’ Compensation Attorneys in Northern Michigan

 If you were injured on the job, you may be faced with a variety of challenges that add pressure to your situation.
 You may have mounting medical bills as a result of hospital stays, prescription medications, or any surgeries that are needed to treat your injuries, and chances are, you’ve had to miss work to focus on recovering.
 You may even know that you have the right to receive workers’ compensation benefits but may fear being retaliated against by your employer, or be intimidated by the paperwork process.

-At Miller Embury PLLC, our workers’ compensation attorneys in Northern Michigan want to help our clients ease their burdens by seeking the benefits they deserve when they’ve been injured on the job.
+At Miller Embury PLLC, our workers’ compensation attorneys in Traverse City, MI want to help our clients ease their burdens by seeking the benefits they deserve when they’ve been injured on the job.
 According to the National Council on Compensation Insurance, (NCCI), bone fractures, crushes, and dislocations have required an average of $98,126 per workers’ compensation claim in 2016 and 2017.

 Call our team if you’ve been involved in a workplace accident and need help filing for workers’ compensation benefits at (888) 224-1239, or contact us online.